-One of the best things about betting on the sport is that there are two codes; league and union.
-Both carry weight in their separate ways and whilst one isn’t necessarily as popular as the other, it’s probably fair to say that the majority of people will follow union over league.
+One of the best things about betting on rugby is that there are two types; league and union.
+Both carry weight in their separate ways and although one isn’t necessarily ‘better’ than the other, it’s widely accepted that union has a larger following.

 Best Rugby Betting Sites